Skip to Content

 What is snake venom’s poison actually?

-You’re dealing with a cocktail of deadly proteins and peptides.
+You’re dealing with a complex cocktail of proteins and peptides, not a single "poison."

 What is King Cobra venom made of?